 Day by day, second by second, time is destroying your vulva.
 Your labia are deflating like a sad soufflé.
 Your vagina is drying up.
 The color is draining from your genital region.
 Your husband is weeping.
 Your dinner is burning.
 Your life is a farce.

 And finally, three: everything came together with my Jimmyjane Form 5 and Hello Touch X review.
 I allowed myself as much time as I needed to write it, which meant months of brainstorming how to articulate my rage.
-One night I sat at my dining room table hashing out this simile with my girlfriend, squealing with delight when we hit upon the perfect wording:
+One night I sat at my dining room table hashing out this simile with my partner, squealing with delight when we hit upon the perfect wording:

 Jimmyjane is like that aging, obstinate techie hipster in the room who for years has been standing around with a beer in his hand bragging about his grand idea for a Facebook-killing social media website but has never lifted a goddamn finger to make it happen.